luanaftrindade/luanaftrindade/README.md

 🌍 Apart from my career aspirations, I volunteer as a Harm Reduction Technician at APDES, an organization dedicated to promoting social inclusion through cross-community projects.

 ## let's connect!
 📧 Interested in connecting or discussing opportunities?
-Feel free to drop me a line at luanatrindade.dev@gmail.com 📬🚀 Feel free to explore my repositories and share your thoughts.
-Happy coding! 🚀✨
+Feel free to drop me a line at luanatrindade.dev@gmail.com 📬 Aaaand... feel free to explore my repositories and share your thoughts.
+Happy coding! :) 🚀✨

 ## tools I've worked with
 <p align= left>